EdgeGallery/community/Test WG/How-to Articles/How to use 3rd party mgmt for golang modules.md

 - The new modules you are adding won't break all other Golang projects
     - This is test by trying to build the projects with the updated global modules scope

+After the community reviewing the PR creating in project _ci-management_ and then merging it, the new modules have been approved by the community.
+Then please re-trigger the gating job of your own project and it should be successful, which means your PR to add the new modules is ready to be merged now.